ray165/webapp_streamlined/README.md

     /projectsBtn.png         # Clipboard button: bottom nav

 ├── scripts                  # Folder for scripts
+    /editComments.js         # used in projectDetails.html for comments specifically
     /editTask.js             # taskEdit.html
     /firebase_api.js         # how our app communicates with the database /firstCreation.js        # firstCreation.html